 "My keyboard was super laggy until I cleared the cache," reports Sam, a user I helped troubleshoot.
 "It had collected over 200MB of prediction data that was slowing everything down."

-Most modern AI keyboards should use about 3-5% of your daily battery consumption.
-If it's much higher, something's not right.
+Most modern AI keyboards in 2026 should use about 2-4% of your daily battery consumption thanks to improved efficiency.
+If it's much higher, something's not right and you should contact support.

 If your keyboard seems to be suggesting all the wrong words: